Africablockchainforum/afaledger/README.md

-# afaledger
+# alphaledger
-What is Afaledger
+What is Alphaledger

-Afaledger – is a decentralised peer to peer digital payment system, transactions are verified by network nodes and recorded in a public distributed ledger.
+Alphaledger – is a decentralised peer to peer digital payment system, transactions are verified by network nodes and recorded in a public distributed ledger.
 Is an open source project for Africa developers, vendors, enterprise end-users and enthusiasts of business blockchain platform.
 Support the growth and innovation of Afaledger project.

 Distributed Ledger Technology (DLT)